Zipcc/UberForHaircut/README.md

 ```

 > #### NOTE:
-> 1. The current *user* must be of role *barber*, and the updated shop only belongs to the current barber.
+> 1. The current user must be of role barber, and the updated shop only belongs to the current barber.
+> 2. The *shopName* is unique, should be different from existing ones.

 ### The response body should be like:
 ![image](https://user-images.githubusercontent.com/45266501/149793046-ed4f0b4a-e9f9-4662-802b-527134f065f0.png)